Transaction tech can’t compete with savings tech, pt 2

 “Not everyone buys [an] appcoin to interact with the [application], of course.
 Some buy it as an investment.
 However, after understanding the economics described in this article, investors will no longer be so innocent as to see value in an appcoin.
 An investor could not ultimately expect to make a return on an appcoin given that there is an incentive to disconnect the coin from the app.
 Once that happens, the appcoin is simply another altcoin.

-[…] The only reason they can be used now is that the issues are not yet generally understood to be a scam.
+[…] The only reason they can be used now is that the [issuances] are not yet generally understood to be a scam.
 However, that is precisely what they are.
 It is grossly unethical to sell something which adds no value and which can be expected, always, to become worthless in the end.”

 Altcoins are not friends of bitcoin

 Altcoins can’t end well, and therefore their timelines are plagued with inevitable misfortunes.
 When these occur, the bitcoin maximalists (bitcoin advocates who understand why altcoins are bad investments) will sometimes react in a celebratory manner.
-In turn, the altcoin enthusiasts tend recoil in bewilderment.
+In turn, the altcoin enthusiasts tend to recoil in bewilderment.
 They will ask: “how can you celebrate?
 Can’t you see we’re all on the same team?
 We are cryptographers and cypherpunks, trying to put an end to the fiat monetary system.
 How can you be so narrowly partisan, tunnel-visioned, and heartless to delight in our misery?”

 The fact is, we are not all on the same team.
 This can be proven by the very nature of the game being played.
 Investors in cryptocurrency cannot acquire both an altcoin and a bitcoin with the same capital.
 They must choose to use each portion of their capital for one or the other.
 Every time someone chooses to acquire and hold an altcoin, they are missing an opportunity for holding bitcoin instead.
 This serves as a distraction that delays bitcoin’s progress.

 Even worse, holding altcoins is not only failing to have a positive effect on bitcoin, but it can actually cause setbacks.
 As each altcoin inevitably fails, sometimes in spectacular fashion, it promotes the idea that cryptocurrency is inherently risky, scammy, shady, desperate, and immoral.
 While this notion is fairly accurate outside of bitcoin, most people don’t know to separate the two concepts.
 Onlookers will tend to become skeptical of bitcoin through false association.
-The victims of altcoin collapses can also become disillusioned, and think that their error was getting involved in cryptocurrency, rather than than the true error of getting involved in altcoins.
+The victims of altcoin collapses can also become disillusioned, and think that their error was getting involved in cryptocurrency, rather than the true error of getting involved in altcoins.
 This then leads to a secondary mistake of avoiding bitcoin.

 The whitepaper is problematic